defenseunicorns/uds-cli/README.md

 The packages referenced in `zarf-packages` can exist either locally or in an OCI registry.
 See [here](src/test/packages/03-local-and-remote) for an example that deploys both local and remote Zarf packages.
 More `UDSBundle` examples can be found in the [src/test/packages](src/test/packages) folder.

+#### Declarative Syntax
+The syntax of a `uds-bundle.yaml` is entirely declarative.
+As a result, the UDS CLI will not prompt users to deploy optional components in a Zarf package.
+If you want to deploy an optional Zarf component, it must be specified in the `optional-components` key of a particular `zarf-package`.

 ### Bundle Create
 Pulls the Zarf packages from the registry and bundles them into an OCI artifact.